John Turner (miser): Bradford

 In the days when little makers were numerous, and not so well off as perhaps operatives are nowadays, it was the custom for manufacturers to be their own weavers and their own salesmen, travelling the country with the produce of their wooden looms on their backs or on the backs of packhorses or asses.
 Turner, knowing from experience the chronic impecuniosity of many of these men, waited until they had travelled the country unsuccessfully with their webs, and then, rather than return home empty-handed, they accepted prices from him which meant privation for many days to come.

-Besides extreme hard work and frugality, Turner needed to make money out of his savings.
-He did this by investment, and his first such venture was made about two years after going into business. by buying the deeds of a pub in Bradford.
-However, paying the whole purchase price upfront brought public attention to his hidden wealth for the first time, because until that moment he had given the appearance of poverty.
-It was at that point that his reputation as a miser began.

-Turner's draper's shop continued to open for long hours and it did well, but he became ill, and around 1840, nine years after starting in business, he sold the shop, which fetched a good price, being known to be a prospering business.
+Turner's draper's shop continued to open for long hours and it did well, but his strenuous workload and self-deprivation made him ill, and in the late 1830s, nine years after starting in business, he sold the shop, which fetched a good price, being known to be a prospering business with a good reputation.
 With the sale of the shop and his savings, he had accrued £16,000.